The Teen Years Explained: A Guide to Healthy Adolescent Development

 Stages of Adolescent Development (chart)

 This easy-to-use tool summarizes stages of adolescence for early, middle, and late adolescent development periods.
 It makes a great handout for professionals and parents!
-ACT for Youth Center of Excellence.
+ACT for Youth.

 Stages of Adolescent Development (article)

 Fact Sheet: This fact sheet summarizes the physical and psycho-social markers of healthy adolescent development, and notes very briefly the major theories of adolescent development.
-ACT for Youth Center of Excellence.
+ACT for Youth.

 Adolescent Development: Aspects